cat ringworm

 Can I cuddle my cat with ringworm?

 NO. People ask whether they can cuddle their cat if their cat has ringworm.
 Through personal experience, I would strongly suggest that you do not cuddle your cat if they have ringworm.
-This is because it is a highly contagious fungal infection which is likely to be transmitted to you as it is zoonotic meaning …
+This is because it is a highly contagious fungal infection which is likely to be transmitted to you as it is zoonotic …

 The process that causes ringworm in cats (and why symptoms are circular)

 There is a distinct process, which causes the ringworm symptoms that we see on cats and ourselves.
 It starts with the presence of one of three species of parasitic fungi: Microsporum canis (the most common), Trichophyton mentagrophytes and Microsporum gypseum.
-These are dermatophytes – ‘pathogenic fungi that grow on skin, mucous membranes, hair, nails, feathers, …
+These are dermatophytes – ‘pathogenic fungi that grow on skin, mucous membranes, hair, nails, …

 Pickens County, SC: Beautiful FIV+ shelter cat needs an ‘only pet’ home

 This is Chauncey (AKA Chance).
 This beautiful boy, through no fault of his own, has ended up at an Upstate South Carolina shelter and is looking for a very special home.
 Chauncey is FIV positive.
 At seven years old, Chauncey is a healthy FIV positive boy.
-He weighs 13 pounds and Samantha Gamble, director of …
+He weighs 13 pounds and Samantha Gamble, director …

 Ringworm glows under UV-A light